roydejong/Enlighten/docs/examples.rst

 Custom error pages
 ^^^^^^^^^^^^^^^^^^

-The framework offers some basic error pages by default, but you can override them by using **Filters** on your application object.
+The framework offers some basic error pages by default, but you can override them by using :doc:`filters` on your application object.

 .. code-block:: php